subhylahiri/numpy_linalg_extras/README.md

 ## Functions

-The following are implemented by operators/properties of the classes above.
+The following implement by operators/properties of the classes above.
 * `matmul`:
     Matrix multiplication with broadcasting and BLAS acceleration.
 * `solve`: